harrymkt/zluinav/content/docs/extra_variables/config.md

 +++
-title = "Extra Variables"
+title = "Config Variables"
-weight = 10
+weight = 20
 +++
-# Extra Variables
+# Extra Config Variables
 These variables must be set under `extra` object of the config.
 If they are not set, the default values will be used from the [theme.toml](https://github.com/harrymkt/zluinav/blob/main/theme.toml).
 ## tr_path
 The path where language TOML files are stored, default is "langs".